-Your doctor just told you your eGFR number and you are wondering if it is normal for your age.
-You are not alone.
-Estimated glomerular filtration rate, or eGFR, is the best single test for measuring how well your kidneys filter waste from your blood.
+Your doctor just rattled off an eGFR number and you’re wondering if it’s normal for someone your age.
+You’re not alone — this is one of the most confusing lab results people get.
+Estimated glomerular filtration rate (eGFR) is the best single test for measuring how well your kidneys filter waste from your blood.

-The tricky part is that “normal” eGFR changes as you get older.
-A reading of 85 might be perfectly healthy for someone who is 70 but could signal early trouble for a 30-year-old.
+Here’s the tricky part: “normal” eGFR changes as you age.
+A reading of 85 might be perfectly fine for a 70-year-old but could signal early trouble for someone who’s 30.

-What Is eGFR and Why Does It Matter?
+What Is eGFR and Why Should You Care?

 eGFR estimates how many milliliters of blood your kidneys filter per minute.
-It is calculated from your blood creatinine level, age, sex, and sometimes race using a standardized formula.
-The result is expressed in mL/min/1.73m².
+It’s calculated from your blood creatinine level, age, and sex using a standardized formula.
+The result comes in mL/min/1.73m².

-Your kidneys filter about 200 liters of blood every day.
-When that filtering ability declines, waste products build up in your blood. eGFR catches this decline early, often years before you feel any symptoms.
+Your kidneys filter about 200 liters of blood every single day.
+When that filtering ability declines, waste products start building up in your blood. eGFR catches this decline early — often years before you feel any symptoms.
+That’s why it matters.

-The following ranges represent typical average eGFR values in healthy individuals without kidney disease.
-These are approximate midpoints based on population studies.
+These ranges represent typical average eGFR values in healthy people without kidney disease.
+They’re approximate midpoints from population studies.

 Ages 20 to 29

-Average eGFR: approximately 116 mL/min/1.73m².
+Average eGFR: around 116 mL/min/1.73m².
 Young adults generally have the highest kidney filtration rates.
-Values above 90 are considered normal.
-Readings consistently below 90 at this age warrant further testing.
+Anything above 90 is considered normal.
+Readings consistently below 90 at this age?
+That warrants more testing.

 Ages 30 to 39

-Average eGFR: approximately 107 mL/min/1.73m².
-A slight decline from the twenties is expected.
-Kidney function decreases by roughly 1 mL/min/1.73m² per year after age 30 in healthy adults.
+Average eGFR: around 107 mL/min/1.73m².
+A slight dip from your twenties is totally expected.
+Kidney function drops by roughly 1 mL/min/1.73m² per year after 30 in healthy adults.
+It’s just how aging works.

 Ages 40 to 49

-Average eGFR: approximately 99 mL/min/1.73m².
-Most adults in their forties still have eGFR values well above 90.
-Values in the 80s may be age-appropriate but should be monitored if risk factors like diabetes or hypertension are present.
+Average eGFR: around 99 mL/min/1.73m².
+Most people in their forties still have values well above 90.
+Readings in the 80s might be age-appropriate, but they’re worth watching if you’ve got risk factors like diabetes or high blood pressure.

 Ages 50 to 59

-Average eGFR: approximately 93 mL/min/1.73m².
-This is the decade when many people first see eGFR dip below 90 on routine bloodwork.
-A reading of 85 to 89 without protein in the urine is usually not cause for alarm.
+Average eGFR: around 93 mL/min/1.73m².
+This is the decade when a lot of people first see their eGFR dip below 90 on routine bloodwork.
+A reading of 85 to 89 without protein in the urine?
+Usually not a big deal.

 Ages 60 to 69

-Average eGFR: approximately 85 mL/min/1.73m².
-Many healthy adults in their sixties have eGFR values between 70 and 90.
-The key question is whether the number is stable or declining over time.
+Average eGFR: around 85 mL/min/1.73m².
+Many healthy adults in their sixties sit somewhere between 70 and 90.
+The real question isn’t the number itself — it’s whether it’s stable or dropping over time.

 CKD Stages Based on eGFR

-Chronic kidney disease is classified into five stages based on eGFR values:
+Chronic kidney disease gets classified into five stages based on your eGFR:

-- Stage 1 (eGFR 90+): Normal or high kidney function with other evidence of kidney damage such as protein in urine
+- Stage 1 (eGFR 90+): Normal or high kidney function, but with other evidence of kidney damage like protein in urine

 - Stage 2 (eGFR 60-89): Mildly reduced function with evidence of kidney damage